cgomeznt/iTop/guia/integrateocsitop.rst

 	Info - There is no Synchro Data Source named 'Synchro Server PhysicalInterface OCSng' in iTop.
 Let's create it.
 	Info - There is no Synchro Data Source named 'Synchro PC Model OCSng' in iTop.
 Let's create it.
 	Info - There is no Synchro Data Source named 'Synchro PC OCSng' in iTop.
 Let's create it.
-	Error - Failed to create the SynchroDataSource 'Synchro PC OCSng'.
-Reason: Error: Object not following integrity rules: issues = The table itopsynchro_data_synchro_data_PCOCSng already exists in the database.
-Please use another name for the synchro data table., class = SynchroDataSource, id =  (100)
-	[root@itop01 ocsng-data-collector]# php exec.php
-	Warning - Contact to notify (carlos.gomez@demo.com) not found in iTop.
-Nobody will be notified of the results of the synchronization.
-	Info - Synchro User: 'admin' <my.email@foo.org> (1).
-	Info - Ok, the Synchro Data Source 'Synchro Brand OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro OSFamily OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro OSVersion OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro Server Model OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro Server OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro Server PhysicalInterface OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro PC Model OCSng' exists in iTop and is up to date Info - There is no Synchro Data Source named 'Synchro PC OCSng' in iTop.
-Let's create it.
-	Error - Problem opening URL: http://192.168.1.230/itop/webservices/rest.php?version=1.0, Empty reply from server [root@itop01 ocsng-data-collector]# vi /etc/my.cnf
-	[root@itop01 ocsng-data-collector]# systemctl restart mariadb
-	[root@itop01 ocsng-data-collector]# php exec.php
-	Warning - Contact to notify (carlos.gomez@demo.com) not found in iTop.
-Nobody will be notified of the results of the synchronization.
-	Info - Synchro User: 'admin' <my.email@foo.org> (1).
-	Info - Ok, the Synchro Data Source 'Synchro Brand OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro OSFamily OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro OSVersion OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro Server Model OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro Server OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro Server PhysicalInterface OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro PC Model OCSng' exists in iTop and is up to date Info - The Synchro Data Source definition for 'Synchro PC OCSng' must be updated in iTop.
 	Info - [OCSPCCollector] The column tickets_list is used for storing the OCS ID in order to display the OCS tab on PCs.
 You can safely ignore the warning about it.
 	Info - There is no Synchro Data Source named 'Synchro PC PhysicalInterface OCSng' in iTop.
 Let's create it.
 	Info - There is no Synchro Data Source named 'Synchro VirtualMachine OCSng' in iTop.
 Let's create it.
-	Error - Problem opening URL: http://192.168.1.230/itop/webservices/rest.php?version=1.0, Empty reply from server [root@itop01 ocsng-data-collector]# rm data/* -rf
-	[root@itop01 ocsng-data-collector]# php exec.php
-	Warning - Contact to notify (carlos.gomez@demo.com) not found in iTop.
-Nobody will be notified of the results of the synchronization.
-	Info - Synchro User: 'admin' <my.email@foo.org> (1).
-	Info - Ok, the Synchro Data Source 'Synchro Brand OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro OSFamily OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro OSVersion OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro Server Model OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro Server OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro Server PhysicalInterface OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro PC Model OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro PC OCSng' exists in iTop and is up to date Info - Ok, the Synchro Data Source 'Synchro PC PhysicalInterface OCSng' exists in iTop and is up to date Info - The Synchro Data Source definition for 'Synchro VirtualMachine OCSng' must be updated in iTop.
 	Info - [OCSVirtualMachineCollector] The column tickets_list is used for storing the OCS ID in order to display the OCS tab on Virtual Machines.
 You can safely ignore the warning about it.
 	Info - There is no Synchro Data Source named 'Synchro LogicalInterface OCSng' in iTop.
 Let's create it.
 	Info - OCSBrandCollector beginning of data collection...